 In the production equipment workflow area above, I highly recommend that for every broadcast there should be a test.
 Make sure your broadcast settings match up with your audio and camera.
 Record your test and play back to see if your audio is in sync or out of sync.
 When the audio is connected into the computer make sure you see levels moving up and down from your mixer and encoder (i.e., Ustream Producer, FMLE, and/or Wirecast).
 Questions to ask yourself; broadcast settings match up?
 Is your encoder settings selected at H.264?
 Do you see levels coming from the audio mixer and encoder?
 For more information on the correct settings, check out our knowledge base article – Please use H.264 Encoding Instead of x.264 in Wirecast and Producer 5

 Set up an audio sync delay for your broadcast.
 This allows for you to set up in milliseconds of how much delay you want to add to the audio signal.
 Ustream Producer offers this feature that is built into the encoder.
 Check out our Audio knowledge base article – Audio.
 This article shows you how to set up your audio sync delay and other important audio feature to be aware of.

 If I could instill one nugget of knowledge from this article, it would be the following:

 Test, test, test, before every broadcast!
 We don’t want you to run into any problems during your broadcast 🙂

 Hope this article was helpful and gives you the edge in improving your broadcasting technique.
-Not already on IBM Cloud Video or Ustream?
+Not already on IBM Video Streaming?
 Get started for free.